-23.4.4 Selection of Proposals Subject to a Previous Competition that the proposal(s) are consistent with the site selection standards, further compliment other local activities, and are consistent with HC's PHA Plan.
+23.3.4 Selection of Proposals Subject to a Previous Competition

+If sufficient funds are available, HC may elect to accept proposal(s) for PBV assistance from owner(s) that were competitively selected under another federal, state or local housing assistance program, including projects that were competitively awarded Low-Income Housing Tax Credits on an ongoing basis, provided that the proposal(s) are consistent with the site selection standards, further compliment other local activities, and are consistent with HC's PHA Plan.
 The selection under the prior competition must have occurred within three years of the PBV proposal selection date, and the earlier competition could not involve consideration that the project would receive PBV assistance.